 When you work with the remote team and not with the individual developer, try to direct your communication to the whole team.
 It helps all the members of the team be valued and updated about changes.
 It also excludes the chance of duplicating work and gives the feeling of equal importance to each member of the team.

-The importance of the Product Owner role
+The importance of the Product Owner role in remote software development

 The second aspect we would like to pay attention to is the importance of the Product Owner role.
 In Scrum methodology, a Product Owner is a person on the client side who is responsible for gaining all the requirements from the stakeholders and providing them to the development team.
 He or she is reliable, decisive, and is the primary contact person for the nearshoring development team.